What are tier 1 solar panels?

 - 2. The list is not made public, so you have no way of knowing what if a module is a genuine Tier 1 panel

 The Tier 1 classification does not necessarily help you select the best quality solar panels.
 If anything, it further confuses the exercise of comparing the various solar panel brands.
 As Bloomberg points out “a Tier 1 categorisation is not a recommendation for the company or its products.”.
 The use of the term Tier 1 panels is most problematic when a salesperson uses it to describe the system they are proposing to install.
 You have no way of telling whether or not the modules are genuine Tier 1 panels.
-Even if you are sure they are Tier 1 panels, is this classification relevant for your installation?
+Even if you are sure they are Tier 1 panels, is this classification relevant for your solar power installation?

 Buy with confidence

 Tier 1 panels are typically high-quality panels.
 Despite what may appear to be an irrelevant method for assessing solar panels, the crux of the Tier 1 classification is that banks are only likely to fund large-scale installations if they believe the solar panels are of high quality and will perform as they should for their projected 25-year lifespan.